Azure Networking

 }

 The detail that bites people: set disable_outbound_snat = true on the load-balancing rule (disableOutboundSnat in ARM/Bicep) so the inbound rule does not silently provide implicit, unmanaged SNAT alongside your explicit outbound rule.
 Without it you get two overlapping SNAT behaviors and unpredictable port use.
+The Bicep-vs-Terraform property names you will reach for:

-7. Cross-region load balancer: global front end, regional pools, failover
+Cross-region load balancer: global front end, regional pools, failover

 The cross-region (Global) LB gives you a single static anycast IP from Microsoft’s edge, with a backend pool of regional Standard load balancers.
 Traffic enters at the closest edge and steers to the closest healthy region; if a region’s LB goes unhealthy, flows shift to the next automatically — no DNS TTL to wait out, because the IP never changes.